GitGuardian/py-gitguardian/README.md

 ## Getting started

-You can obtain tokens for API usage on your [dashboard](https://dashboard.gitguardian.com/api).
+You can obtain API keys for API usage on your [dashboard](https://dashboard.gitguardian.com/api).

 **pip**